Software Testing Best Practices

 There are scenarios where software developers must modify the existing code.
 For example, if there is a requested requirement change, the developers will modify the code to fulfill the requirement.
 As a result, the test case written for the modified code set might not execute correctly and could fail.
 Hence it is essential to focus on the code changes and do the necessary modifications to the associated test cases.

-Other than that, using code quality measurements will also allow us to get the maximum benefit of tests.
+Besides that, using code quality measurements will also allow us to get the maximum benefit of tests.

 What are Software quality indicators and test metrics?

-- Reliability
+• Reliability

 Reliability is one of the metrics we can use to know the duration an application can function without failure.
 The reason behind using reliability as a metric is to minimize application downtime.
 Reliability can be estimated by calculating the bug count in production.
 This can be achieved by reliability testing as well.

-- Performance efficiency
+• Performance efficiency

-We can utilize Performance efficiency to be aware of the responsiveness of an application to perform an activity within a specific time duration.
+We can utilize performance efficiency to be aware of the responsiveness of an application to perform an activity within a specific time duration.

-- Stress testing
+• Stress testing

-- Soak testing
+• Soak testing

-- Application performance monitoring
+• Application performance monitoring

-- Security
+• Security

-The capacity of an application to guard its data from dangers such as software breaches is known as Security.
+The capacity of an application to guard its data against dangers such as software breaches is known as Security.
 We can calculate the vulnerabilities count through security testing.
 This count will represent the security status of the application.

-- Maintainability
+• Maintainability

 In addition, we can use complexity metrics such as cyclomatic complexity to estimate the complexity of the software.
 Know that the application is challenging to maintain when the complexity is high.

-- Rate of Software Delivery
+• Rate of Software Delivery

 Break Tests in Small Fractions

 One of the best ways to avoid complications and easily handle tests is by breaking them down into small fractions.
-Most of the major tests are complicated with many lines of code.
+Most of the major tests are complicated, with many lines of code.

 Breaking down the tests into small chunks will help save time and resources when executing QA tests often throughout the software development life cycle.
 This testing process assists us in understanding each QA test individually.
 As a result, if a test fails, we are aware of the exact reason behind it.